octobercms/docs/3.x/cms/resources/multisite.md

 The following configuration defines each site:

-- **Enabled** - determines if you can access the site on the front end.
+- **Enabled** - determines if you can access the site on the front end and admin panel.
 - **Name** - specifies the site name.
 - **Unique Code** - specifies a unique site code for lookup using APIs.
 - **Theme** - the CMS theme to use when this site is active.